Lethabo18/CODSOFT/README.md

 # CodSoft
-It's for CodSoft web development  internship
+This repository is for CodSoft Web development Virtual internship I created 3 projects using HTML5, CSS and JavaScript
+1. Basic calculator
+2.